Xiao-I Chairman Attends 2023 Boao Forum to Share Insights into Artificial Intelligence Development

-/EIN News/ -- SHANGHAI, China, March 31, 2023 (GLOBE NEWSWIRE) -- Xiao-I Corporation (Nasdaq: AIXI) (“Xiao-I” or the “Company”), a leading cognitive artificial intelligence enterprise in China, today announced its Chairman and Chief Executive Officer, Hui Yuan, attended the Boao Forum for Asia Annual Conference 2023 (the “Forum”) in China’s Hainan province from the 28th to 31st of March to share his insights into the development of artificial intelligence (“AI”) and how to leverage advanced technologies to create a brighter future against volatilities and uncertainties.
+SHANGHAI, March 31, 2023 /PRNewswire/ -- Xiao-I Corporation AIXI ("Xiao-I" or the "Company"), a leading cognitive artificial intelligence enterprise in China, today announced its Chairman and Chief Executive Officer, Hui Yuan, attended the Boao Forum for Asia Annual Conference 2023 (the "Forum") in China's Hainan province from the 28th to 31st of March to share his insights into the development of artificial intelligence ("AI") and how to leverage advanced technologies to create a brighter future against volatilities and uncertainties.

 This is the seventh time that Yuan has been invited to participate in the Forum.
 Earlier this month, Xiao-I went public on the Nasdaq Global Market through an initial public offering, launching its globalization strategy while continuously increasing investment in core technology research and development as well as international market development.
 This resonates with the Forum's plans to stimulate Asia's economic integration with the world's common development and actively promote dialogue and exchanges between China, Asia, and worldwide.